Brook Cricket Club (the Club) is committed to

 All officials, coaching and

-non-coaching volunteers should know what the Club policy is on bullying,
+non-coaching staff should know what Brook CC' s policy is on bullying,

 and follow it when bullying is reported.